 For example, if some of your prospects are small businesses and others are enterprise companies, you need to adapt your sales pitch to fit each business.
 Pay special attention to how you word your one-sentence description, and focus on specific benefits for that sector of your audience.

-In order for your prospects to listen to the rest of the call, they need to hear and clearly understand who you are and where you’re calling from.
+For your prospects to listen to you, they need to hear and clearly understand who you are and where you’re calling from.
 Otherwise, they’ll spend the rest of your pitch wondering, “Who the heck is this?”

 In this case, the power of an appropriate pause can never be underestimated.

 Say your name, pause.
 Then, say your company's name, and pause again.
 Allow those points to sink in before proceeding.
 Silence can be powerful, especially in negotiations.
 I once saved our company $225,000 by simply keeping my mouth shut.

 Speaking slowly and pausing effectively conveys confidence and control, making prospects feel more at ease.

 This isn’t a myth.
 There are actually physiological reasons why smiling on the phone changes how you sound.
 The shape of your mouth and the pull on your vocal cords changes when you smile, so your voice automatically adopts a different tone.

 In other words, people can quite literally hear you smiling on the phone.

 Tone of voice is extremely important when selling on the phone since your voice is the only link people have to you.
 With a smile and the right tone, you’ll come off as friendly and helpful rather than pushy, apathetic, or aggressive.